open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 "Publish" span.
 Alternatively, "Create" spans can be created independently of the "Publish" operation.

-If a "Create" span exists for a message, its context must be attached to the message.
-If no "Create" span exists for a message, the context of the related "Publish" span must be attached to the message.
+If a "Create" span exists for a message, its context must be injected into the message.
+If no "Create" span exists for a message, the context of the related "Publish" span must be injected into the message.

 ### Consumer